 Open to Talent Search students in grades 5-6, the PSAT 8/9 is a timed, paper-and-pencil-based, reading, writing, and math assessment that establishes a baseline measure of college and career readiness.
 The PSAT 8/9 is a good option for students who want a preview of the SAT suite of tests.
 Registering students in grades 5-6 for the PSAT 8/9 is available only through MyCTY.

 The ACT is a timed, paper-and-pencil-based, English, math, reading and science assessment open to CTY Talent Search students in grades 7-8.
-It is designed to show what students have learned and measure how they will do in college.
+It is designed to show what students have learned and predict how they will do in college.
 The ACT is a good choice for students who seek early exposure to this college admissions assessment.

 > Spacial Test Battery (STB)